 Recent research has shown that 1 in 6 children struggle with some sort of tactile and/or auditory sensitivity.

 With statistics such as these, it’s easy to understand how parents are concerned with having their sensory-sensitive child in public school.
-When their child is barely able to handle the sensory stimulation of simple things, such as a bath or a car ride, how on earth will he be able to function within a busy public school system?
+When their child is barely able to handle the sensory stimulation of simple things, how will they be able to function within a busy public school system?

-Children with sensory sensitivities, especially Sensory Processing Disorder (SPD), have a higher risk of slipping through the educational cracks due to misdiagnosis and misunderstanding.
+Children with sensory sensitivities have a higher risk of slipping through the educational cracks due to misdiagnosis and misunderstanding.
 The problem isn’t that these children have difficulty with learning.
 Their main struggle is staying focused as other stimulants in their environment fight for their attention.
-And for these children, who often need constant movement to organize their little bodies for tasks at hand, the aspect of sitting still for lessons or lectures can be an additional challenge.
+And for these children, the aspect of sitting still for lessons or lectures can be an additional challenge.

 Here are some important tips to help create the best possible IEP:

-Gather SPD resources.
-Parents should arm themselves with such information as the local community services that can provide assistance, the sorts of assistance and tools their child will need, as well as any assessments the child has had or will have.
-Teachers require this information before setting out an individualized school plan.
-If parents have all the reports and necessary documents in hand for their first meeting with school representatives, they’ll be miles ahead and cut through a lot of red tape.
+Parents should arm themselves with such information, as the local community services can provide assistance.
+Teachers require this information before setting out an individualised school plan.
+If parents have all the necessary documents in hand for their first meeting with school representatives, they’ll be miles ahead and cut through a lot of red tape.

 Parents should come to these meetings with such information as professional reports and assessment data, any copies of OT notes, as well as any recommendations for treatment options.
 These reports are particularly important because they provide invaluable information about what the child needs to function in the various social settings at school.
 Plus, parents are the experts in their child on a personal level so their input is essential.
 Professionals provide the labels, the jargon and the tools, while parents provide the loving, calming strategies that work for the child helping to create that ‘safe zone’.